nodejs/node/doc/api/fs.markdown

 asynchronous versions of these calls.
 The synchronous versions will block the entire process until they complete--halting all connections.

-Relative path to filename can be used, remember however that this path will be relative to `process.cwd()`.
+The relative path to a filename can be used.
+Remember, however, that this path will be relative to `process.cwd()`.

 Most fs functions let you omit the callback argument.
 If you do, a default callback is used that rethrows errors.
 To get a trace to the original call